 In tarot, The Hanged Man Card is often associated with giving up control and surrendering to a greater power.
 This can be seen as a form of sacrifice, but it is also a necessary step in spiritual growth and enlightenment.
 The Hanged Man Card encourages us to take a step back from our current situation and consider it from a different perspective.

 When Neptune’s energy is at play, it may be difficult to see the situation clearly or make rational decisions.
 This is where The Hanged Man Card can be helpful, encouraging us to let go of our preconceived notions and surrender to the universe.
-The sacrifice that comes with this surrender can lead to a higher understanding and a greater connection to the divine.
+The

 It’s important to note, however, that Neptune’s energy can also bring deception and confusion.
 In a tarot reading, if The Hanged Man Card appears alongside other cards indicating deception or illusion, it may be a warning to be wary of those around us.
 It is important to use our intuition and listen to our inner voice when dealing with Neptune’s energy, and seek clarity when needed.